yaroslaff/hashget/README.md

 Thats same result as usual tar would do.
 Only ~100K saved (you can see it in .hashget-restore.json file, there are usual license files).
 Still ok, but not as impressive as before.
 Lets fix miracle and make it impressive again!

+We will index this WordPress version, and it will be compressed very effectively.
 ~~~
 # hashget --project my --submit https://ru.wordpress.org/wordpress-5.1.1-ru_RU.zip
 # hashget -zf /tmp/test.tar.gz --pack /tmp/test/